 This means that models never fit the real-world situation exactly, but we need to be sure that they fit "well enough" and that they give relevant information.
+In discussing the equal variance two-sample t-test, we will focus on the model assumptions and why they are important for good application of the method.
 Model Assumptions for the equal variance two-sample t- test:

-- $1.\ x_1,\, x_2,\, \ldots,\, x_m$ and $y_1,\, y_2,\, \ldots\, y_n$ are independent, random samples from random variables X and Y. - 2.
+1. $x_1, x_2, ..., x_m$ and $y_1, y_2, ..., y_n$ are independent, random samples from random variables X and Y. - 2.
 X and Y are each normally distributed. - 3.
 X and Y have the same variance (which is not known) Denote the means of X and Y by μ_X and μ_Y , respectively.

-We wish to test the null hypothesis H_0 : $\mu_X = \mu_Y$ against the two-sided alternative H_a : $\mu_X \neq \mu_Y$ Example: A large company is planning to purchase a large quantity of computer packages designed to teach a new programming language.
+We wish to test the null hypothesis $H_0: \mu_X = \mu_Y$ against the two-sided alternative $H_a: \mu_X \neq \mu_Y$ Example: A large company is planning to purchase a large quantity of computer packages designed to teach a new programming language.
 A consultant claims that the two packages are equal in effectiveness.
 To test this claim, the company randomly selects 60 engineers and randomly assigns 30 to use the first package and 30 to use the second package.
 Each engineer is given a standardized test of programming skill after completing the training with the assigned package.
-The scores of the 30 engineers assigned to the first package are x_1, x_2, \dots, x_m ; the scores of those assigned to the second package are $y_1, y_2, \dots y_n$.
+The scores of the 30 engineers assigned to the first package are x_1, x_2, \dots, x_m ; the scores of those assigned to the second package are y_1, y_2, \dots, y_n .
 (In this example, n = m = 30.)
-The random variable X is "test score of someone using the first package."
-The random variable Y is "test score of someone using the second package".
+The random variable X is "test score of an engineer from this company using the first package."
+The random variable Y is "test score of an engineer from this company using the second package".
 Since the engineers are randomly chosen and randomly assigned to the package, assumption (1) is satisfied.
 Since the test, like most standardized tests, is devised and scored to have a normal distribution of scores, assumption (2) is reasonable.
 It is reasonable to assume that the variability in scores will not depend on the package chosen, so assumption (3) seems reasonable (although perhaps we might want to look the data to get an additional check on whether this assumption is reasonable).
 Outline of what the test involves and why it works (focusing on where the model assumptions are needed): (For more details, see Ross, Section 4.2 or Wackerly Section 10.8) Denote the (unknown) variance of X and Y by σ^2 .

-Notation: The notation $X \sim N(\mu_X, \sigma^2)$ is sort for "the random variable X is normally distributed with mean μ_X and variance σ^2 ".
-Thus from our assumptions: $$X \sim N(\mu_X, \sigma^2)$$ and $Y \sim N(\mu_Y, \sigma^2)$ From our sample $y_1, y_2, \ldots y_n$, we can calculate the sample mean \overline{y} , which is our best estimate of the mean μ_Y .
+Notation: The notation $X \sim N(\mu_X, \sigma^2)$ is short for "the random variable X is normally distributed with mean μ_X and variance σ^2 ".
+Thus from our assumptions: $X \sim N(\mu_X, \sigma^2)$ and $Y \sim N(\mu_Y, \sigma^2)$ From our sample $y_1, y_2, ..., y_n$, we can calculate the sample mean \overline{y} , which is our best estimate of the mean μ_Y .
 We could also calculate the sample mean for any random sample of size n chosen from Y. This process ("take a random sample from Y and calculate its sample mean") describes a new random variable, which we will call \overline{Y} .
 Thus, \overline{y} is the value of the random variable \overline{Y} obtained by picking our particular sample.
 Since \overline{Y} is a random variable, it has a distribution (called a sampling distribution, since the value of \overline{Y} depends on the sample chosen).
-Mathematical theory tells us that the random variable \overline{Y} is normally distributed with mean μ_X and variance σ^2/n : $\overline{Y} \sim N(\mu_Y, \sigma^2/n)$ This conclusion uses the facts that we have random samples and that $Y \sim N(\mu_y, \sigma^2)$.
-Similarly, $\overline{X} \sim N(\mu_x, \sigma^2/m)$ Our hypotheses can be restated in terms of the difference μ_X - μ_Y :
+Mathematical theory tells us that the random variable \overline{Y} is normally distributed with mean μ_Y and variance σ^2/n : $\overline{Y} \sim N(\mu_Y, \sigma^2/n)$ This conclusion uses the following facts (or assumptions, as the case may be):